 UC Riverside has established a number of ways for campus community members and visitors to report crimes, public safety-related incidents, and other emergencies to law enforcement and appropriate University officials.
-Campus Security Authorities (CSAs) are required to report Clery Crimes to UCPD, all community members are strongly encouraged to accurately and promptly report all crimes and other emergencies to UCPD so that the situation can be investigated and follow-up actions can be taken as needed, including issuing a timely warning, emergency notification, and the annual statistical disclosure.
+Campus Security Authorities (CSAs) are required to report Clery Crimes to UCPD or the Clery Compliance Coordinator, and all community members are strongly encouraged to accurately and promptly report all crimes and other emergencies to UCPD so that the situation can be investigated and follow-up actions can be taken as needed.
+As explained in this report, crime reports are also used to timely warnings or emergency notifications, and the annual statistical disclosure.

-Office Types of Crimes to Report Campus Address Phone Number Website UC Riverside Police Department All crimes 3500 Canyon Crest Drive (951) 827- 5222 Emergency: 911 police.ucr.edu Human Resources- Employee and Labor Relations Crimes relating to Employees University Village, Suite 208 (951) 827- 3641 hr.ucr.edu Title IX, Equal Opportunity and Affirmative Action Crimes relating to dating or domestic violence, stalking, and/or sexual assault involving UCR affiliates 349 Skye Hall (951) 827- 7070 titleix.ucr.edu Student Conduct and Academic Integrity Programs (SCAIP) Crimes involving students 111 Costo Hall (951) 827- 4208 conduct.ucr.edu Residential Life & Housing Services Crimes occurring in UCR housing and residence halls Resident Services Offices; 3595 Canyon Crest Drive Various; (951) 827- 6350 housing.ucr.edu Palm Desert Center Crimes occurring at the UCR Palm Desert Center HR & Administration 75080 Frank Sinatra Drive, Palm Desert, CA 92211 (760) 834- 0592 palmdesert.ucr.e du
+Office Types of Crimes to Campus Address Phone Website

+Report • Number

+UC Riverside Police All crimes 3500 Canyon Crest (951) 827- police.ucr.edu

+Department Drive 5222

+Emergency:

+911

+Human Resources- Crimes relating to University Village, (951) 827- hr.ucr.edu

+Employee and Labor Employees Suite 208 3641

+Relations

+Title IX, Equal Crimes relating to 349 Skye Hall (951) 827- titleix.ucr.edu

+Opportunity and dating or domestic 7070

+Affirmative Action violence, stalking,

+and/or sexual

+assault involving

+UCR affiliates

+Clery Coordinator All Clery 349 Skye Hall (951) 827- clery@ucr.edu

+reportable crimes 5747

+Student Conduct Crimes involving 119 Costo Hall (951) 827- conduct.ucr.edu

+and Academic students 4208

+Integrity Programs

+(SCAIP)

+Residential Life & Crimes occurring Resident Services Various; housing.ucr.edu

+Housing Services in UCR housing Offices; (951) 827-

+and residence halls 3595 Canyon Crest 6350

+Drive

+Crimes occurring HR & (760) 834- palmdesert.ucr.e

+Palm Desert Center at the UCR Palm Administration 0592 du

+Desert Center 75080 Frank

+Sinatra Drive, Palm

+Desert, CA 92211

-\UCR faculty, students, staff or others participating in UCR programs or activities or seeking to do so.
+UCR faculty, students, staff or others participating in UCR programs or activities or seeking to do so.